Get In touch

 These days it’s common to have a number of pensions with different providers, often as a result of working for several different companies throughout your career.
 More often than not, when you leave a job, you leave that workplace pension where it is.
 Many people also have various private pensions, built up with more than one provider.

-Approaching retirement is one of the most important times when you need to be looking at and reviewing your pension.
-As you approach retirement one of the biggest jobs you will probably need to consider is whether you should be consolidating your pensions.
+Approaching retirement is one of the most important times when you need to be looking at and reviewing your pension, and when you do one of the biggest jobs will be considering whether you should be consolidating your pensions.

 Although it is when approaching retirement that most people begin to think about their pensions there is just as much reason and benefit to regularly reviewing pension arrangements over your working life.
-Pension growth happens over decades, and making sure that they are arranged in the bets way from the start will help them to grow as much as they can over the years.
-Naturally there will be less numerous pensions held the earlier you are in your working career but this doesn’t mean that it should all be left to retirement age.
+Pension growth happens over decades, and making sure that they are arranged in the best way from the start will help them to grow as much as they can over the years.
+Although your pot maybe smaller and you may only have a few pensions this doesn’t mean that it should all be left to retirement age.

-This articles highlights some of the benefits of pension consolidation, which can have a big positive impact whether you’re still building up our pension or are getting ready to retire.
-Whilst there are some great benefits to consolidating your pensions there are also a few things it’s important to check before you do, so please read right to the end.
+This article highlights some of the benefits of pension consolidation, which can have a positive impact whether you’re still building up your pension or are getting ready to retire.
+Whilst there are some great benefits to consolidating your pensions there are also a few things it’s important to consider and check before you do, so please read right to the end.

 There are 1,000’s of funds, stocks and other financial products in the world, and you want to choose the ones that are the best for you.
-But if you are restricted by your pension provider to only a small handful, its unlikely that they are the ones for you!
-More choice doesn’t mean you have to get more investments, it just gives you the chance of choosing a better one for you.
+But if you are restricted by your pension provider to only a small handful, it’s unlikely that they are the right ones for you!
+More choice doesn’t mean you have to get more investments, it just gives you a better chance of choosing the right one for you.

 One of the main potential benefits of consolidating your pensions is that there may be a reduction in charges.
 By consolidating your pensions you can use scale to reduce your overall charges.